Moraes-dev/Trybe-Exercises/README.md

 Trybe Exercises
 This repository have all the exercises developed by Lucas Moraes Alvares da Silva during Trybe's course.

-Trybe rocket
+This repository was taken from eric massaki's github (https://github.com/emassaki/trybe-exercises) Trybe rocket
 Trybe is a school for people who wants to build a succesful career in technology.
 The program counts with more than 1.500 hours of contents of software development, front-end, back-end, computer science, software engineering, agile methodologies and soft skills.